Meet Our Partner

 The partnership allows entrepreneurs to have access to the amazing researchers and cores available on campus.
 By being couched within one of the foremost translational research institutions in the US, BioLabs at The Lundquist Institute enables startups to hit the ground running by working with high class peers who can provide mentorship, brainstorm cutting edge collaborations, and connect with the well-oiled engine of innovation already occurring on campus.
 Innovation takes a village, and by making connections with the best of the best in LA, we can help you call LA home.

 Better together!
-BioLabs wants to thank our partner, The Lundquist Institute, and specifically our sponsor, Keith Hoffman, Senior Vice President of Business Development & Technology Transfer, for seeing the vision through and making BioLabs LA a success.
+BioLabs wants to thank our partner, The Lundquist Institute, and specifically our sponsor, Keith Hoffman, Former Senior Vice President of Business Development & Technology Transfer, for seeing the vision through and making BioLabs LA a success.

 The Lundquist Institute by the numbers